Arpit-Gulgulia/Vedant/readme.rst

    9. Search functionality

-  Here I am showing how each features will looks like
+  Here I am showing how each features pages will looks like

   1.Creating an Account on Vedant (https://raw.githubusercontent.com/Arpit-Gulgulia/Vedant/master/Screenshot/SignUp.png)